 Nuzest was the 23rd vegan protein powder that I tested on my quest to find the best tasting vegan protein powder.

-I can sum up Nuzest’s protein powder really easily: It would be THE best overall, except that it’s extremely expensive.
+I can sum up Nuzest’s protein powder really easily: It would be THE best overall, except that it’s very expensive.

 In this review, I’ll break down how Nuzest scored based on my standardized testing procedure.

 The first thing I always look at is how much protein is in the powder.

 Protein powders should ideally have as much protein as possible, with as few calories as possible.

 So I created a nutrition score that compares the percentage of calories that come from protein to the highest amount I found in any powder (which was 90% of calories).
 Here’s the simple formula:

 In a serving of Nuzest’s vanilla protein (varies a small amount based on flavor), there are 21 grams of protein and 100 calories.

 Plugging in that data to the formula, and we get a price score of 24.69 out of 25.
 That’s a perfect score when rounded up.